 Spend time at the cenotes

-You and your family will have the day free to explore Playa del Carmen, the crown jewel of Mexico's Riviera Maya.
+You'll have the day free to explore Playa del Carmen, the crown jewel of Mexico's Riviera Maya.
 The tranquility of this coastal paradise belies its endless opportunities for fun and adventure.
-If beaches are your prime interest, there are many to choose from along the area's 75-mile (120-km) stretch of coast.
+If beaches are your prime interest, there are many to choose from along the area's 75-mile (120 km) stretch of coast.
 For the most idyllic option, head south of Playa del Carmen to the soft white sands at Xpu-Ha.
 Closer to town, there are plenty of beach clubs where you can pull up a lounge chair and while away the hours with a tropical drink or three.

 Plan your trip to Mexico